rockhazard/rwal/docs/index.md

 ### >> Debian/Ubuntu/Linux Mint:
 `sudo apt-get install python3-pil python3-tk xclip feh`
 ### >> Windows 7+:
-Windows users must install Python 3 and get the Pillow wheel from: http://www.lfd.uci.edu/~gohlke/pythonlibs/ Launch cmd.exe and run `pip install [name of Pillow file]` from Pillow's directory.
+Windows users must install Python 3 and get the Pillow wheel from: [wheels](http://www.lfd.uci.edu/~gohlke/pythonlibs/) Launch cmd.exe and run `pip install [name of Pillow file]` from the file's directory.
 ### >> Configuration:
 rWall autoconfigures itself for the supported environments, for the most part.
 A settings folder is created as `[home]/.config/rwall`.
 Rwall.conf, background.conf, and images.txt files are created there.
 Use rwall.conf to set your image directories.